Bruno Mars Sweeps Major Categories At 2018 Grammy Awards

 The night started out looking like it could go in a different direction.
 After new nomination review committees were implemented in June 2017 for the fields of rap, contemporary instrumental and new age to diversify the nominee pool, hip-hop vet Jay Z walked into the Garden with the most nominations of any artist.
 Although he was awarded the Industry Icon Award before the televised awards, he lost all eight Grammys for which he was nominated.
 In the hip-hop categories, all four of those losses came at the benefit of Kendrick Lamar, who started the evening as the second-most nominated artist.
 His poetic yet pop-appeasing fourth studio album, DAMN. (which was named NPR Music's best album of 2017), won five awards but lost two of the night's three biggest prizes to Mars.

 "You guys are the reason I'm in the studio pulling my hair out," Mars said to his competitors in the audience when accepting the award for Album of the Year.
-That speech capped a night when Mars managed a rare sweep of the major awards, a feat also accomplished last year, when Adele beat Jay Z's wife, Beyoncé, in each of the major categories.
+That speech capped a night when Mars managed a rare sweep of the major awards, a feat also accomplished last year, when Adele beat Beyoncé — Jay Z's wife — in each of the major categories.

 There were numerous nods to the East Coast location of New York City at this year's ceremony.
 The 2018 awards marked the first time in 15 years that the Grammys have been held in New York, and there was plenty of star power packed into Madison Square Garden.
 But while the location may have been touted as historic, there were plenty of missed opportunities to make actual Grammy history.